 - (781) 631-0221

-*This unique shop is located in the same building that it was originally started in over 75 years ago.
-The shop is well known for their selection of beautiful and luxurious items.
-Probably the most unique item is their Mariner’s Jacket that was designed with seafarers in mind.
-The original sketch of the garment and a quote from the owner and designer of the store is actually on the catchall patch pocket of every jacket.
-The shop itself is super interesting and filled with nautical memorabilia.
+*This unique Marblehead shop is located in the same building that it was originally started in over 75 years ago and is well known for their selection of beautiful and luxurious items.
+Definitely a must visit if shopping in Marblehead MA as it is super interesting and filled with nautical memorabilia.

 Read these next: